 Recovery, Rest and Tapering.
 These are essential ingredients in any training program.
 If you are not reaching your long run and shorter/faster workout goals, you may be running too hard on recovery/easy days.
 Rest days (at least one per week) means NO RUNNING OR WORKOUTS.
 Tapering for race day starts 2-3 weeks out by decreasing weekly long run miles in half and keeping weekday miles short with some speed to keep the legs fresh and primed to race!

-Good luck in your training and we’ll see you in December!
+Good luck in your training and we’ll see you for our 50th anniversary taking place April 30 – May 2, 2021!

 Finding the Right Shoe